Corruption in Uganda: Office of the Prime Minister

+These revelations highlight a culture of secrecy and damage control within the OPM, raising questions about the office's ethics and transparency.

 Foreign Aid

 Foreign aid has contributed to corruption in Uganda through the large amounts of money and resources that are sent over.
 Foreign donors attempted to liberalize the Ugandan economy to try and put a stop to corruption.
 The World Bank and International Monetary Fund provide assistance to Uganda through Structural Adjustment Programs.
 These programs encouraged Uganda to decentralize and privatize.
 When Uganda began privatization, they were able to do so in a non-transparent way which allowed government officials to obtain these state-owned assets.

 Public sector

 There are several high corruption risk areas, such as police, judiciary and procurement.
-Businesses are particularly vulnerable when bidding public contracts in Uganda because processes are often non-transparent, and under-the-table cash payments are demanded from procurement officers.
+Businesses are particularly vulnerable when bidding on public contracts in Uganda because processes are often non-transparent, and under-the-table cash payments are demanded from procurement officers.